josephspurrier/gomithrilapp/docs/docs/documentation.md

 ### Run the Docusaurus Live Server

 Run the server that displays the documentation locally.
-Changes are made without having to reload, but you must kill and re-run the commands when you make changes to the **siteConfig.js** or **sidebars.js** files.
+Changes are made without having to reload, but you must kill and re-run the commands when you make changes to the **sidebars.js** file.

 ```bash
 # Makefile